Vinitha-P25/Netflix-dataset-12/README.md

 This project analyzes the Netflix Titles dataset using Python.

-The project covers a complete data analysis workflow, including data preprocessing, descriptive statistics, data visualization, probability concepts, and probability distributions.
+The project covers a complete data analysis workflow, including data preprocessing, descriptive statistics, data visualization, probability concepts, probability distributions, and inferential statistics.

 The main objective is to understand patterns and characteristics of Netflix movies and TV shows through practical data analysis techniques.